Wang-jun-jjie/Elastic_MNIST/README.md

 ## Elastic transform on MNIST dataset

-You need to provide MNINST dataset in Pytorch ImageFolder form
+You need to provide MNINST dataset in Pytorch ImageFolder form.

+It can be found here: https://github.com/myleott/mnist_png

-Run the code: (It takes about 20 seconds.)
+### Run the code: (It takes about 20 seconds.)
 ```
-python main.py --data_directory ./mnist_png --output_directory ./mnist_distort
+python main.py --data_directory ./mnist_png --output_directory ./mnist_dis
 ```